leocelente/sonda-simulator/README.md

 # Probe Simulator
-Python Simulation of a High Altitude Balloon ascending.
+Python Simulation of a High Altitude Balloon ascent and descent.

 ## Objective
 Create a tool to help experiments involving HABs.
 Currently focusing efforts on the design of an Altitude Control System.

 ## State
-**Not Working**
+**Working!**
-Ascention seems to work, but descent diverges after a while.
+Seems to work, but a timestep = 1 fails to converge.
 ![screenshot](assets/funfando.png)

 ## Dependencies